markd2/MarkDnD/youtube.md

   and his skit characters (Jack the NPC, Dweebles, etc) are surprisingly not cringy.

-* The Dungeon Run : Live on Caffeine (http://caffeine.tv/thedungeonrun) - archive  https://www.youtube.com/watch?v=mJIAatNWLMM&list=PLkgwwAiuZ301FVTHCyuuqAU39jIeAD8g_ .
+* The Dungeon Run : (formerly) Live on Caffeine (http://caffeine.tv/thedungeonrun) - archive  https://www.youtube.com/watch?v=mJIAatNWLMM&list=PLkgwwAiuZ301FVTHCyuuqAU39jIeAD8g_ .
 Highly produced live play.
 Jeff Canatta is pretty amazing at building the story and bringing the NPCs to life.
 The characters have a great chemistry.
 Most fun catching it live 9pm eastern on wednesdays to enjoy the chat and "props" giving (3-D animated fidget toys).
 Plus there's a puppet mindflayer who is the host.
+Caffeine cancelled it early 2021, and the cast is in the process of acquring the IP rights to continue to show.

 * Web DM : https://www.youtube.com/channel/UC7XFmdssWgaPzGyGbKk8GaQ - pun nerd interviews
   DM expert.
 The intros and outtakes are usually really clever.
 They're long, so I sometimes